-about 250 miles from San Francisco.
+with Pan American because of his low seniority.
+His principal work was that of navigator.
+To maintain his proficiency as a jet pilot, and to earn extra income, Folkman enlisted in a military reserve program, which required that he live in Reno, Nevada, about 250 miles from San Francisco.
 Folkman and his family moved from their home near the San Francisco airport, to Reno.
 Folkman divided his time between flying with Pan American from his San Francisco base and flying for the Nevada Air National Guard.
-During an average month Folkman spent 10 to 13 days performing services for Pan American and four to seven days fulfilling his military obligations. reserve flying Whether he was scheduled to fly for the National Guard on a given day, Folkman routinely returned to Reno immediately after his Pan American flights.
-Folkman spent more time in Reno than in San Francisco, but derived of approximately 85% his earnings from his Pan American employment.
+During an average month Folkman spent 10 to 13 days performing services for Pan American and four to seven days fulfilling his military reserve flying obligations.
+Whether he was scheduled to fly for the National Guard on a given day, Folkman routinely returned to Reno immediately after his Pan American flights.
+Folkman spent more time in Reno than in San Francisco, but derived approximately 85% of his earnings from his Pan American employment.

-•What tax issue(s) do these facts raise?
-How do you think they should be resolved and why? •See Folkman v.
+[•]What tax issue(s) do these facts raise?
+How do you think they should be resolved and why?

+[•]See Folkman v.
 United States, 615 F.2d 493 (9th Cir.
 1980).

 5b.
 Taxpayer Brandl was employed by Strong Electric Co. as a traveling technical representative.
 His duties were to visit, assist, and sell to Strong dealers throughout the United States.
 Taxpayer travelled a great deal.
 Strong's headquarters are in Toledo, Ohio.
 Taxpayer neither owned nor rented an apartment or house in Toledo.
-When Taxpayer was in Toledo he either stayed at a motel or with his brother and sisterin-law.
+When Taxpayer was in Toledo he either stayed at a motel or with his brother and sister-in-law.
 When Taxpayer stayed with his brother he paid no rent but did help pay for groceries and household items, and worked around the house doing maintenance and remodeling.
 He usually was away from Toledo visiting customers from four to six weeks at a time, but on occasion he was away for up to three months.
 When Taxpayer traveled he stayed in hotels.
 When Taxpayer was at Strong headquarters in Toledo he took care of paper work, wrote letters to customers he had visited, and helped with general office work.
 During the tax year, Taxpayer spent a total of three months in Toledo.
 Taxpayer received personal mail at his brother's home in Toledo, and he had an Ohio driver's license.
 For the tax year in question, Strong paid Taxpayer \$8,288.68 for his travel expenses.
 Taxpayer did not include that amount in income.
 Taxpayer did not claim a deduction for traveling expenses while away from home.

-•Must Taxpayer Brandl include the \$8288.68 in his taxable income?

-•If so, may he deduct that amount as a "travel expense" under § 162(a)(2)? •See Brandl v.
+- •Must Taxpayer Brandl include the \$8288.68 in his taxable income? - •If so, may he deduct that amount as a "travel expense" under § 162(a)(2)? - •See Brandl v.
 Commissioner, T.C.
 Memo 1974-160 (1974).